yashaswi-nayak/articles-code/kueue-article/README.md

 $ ./run_workloads.sh jobs-ns-a.yaml 10
 ```

 This will schedule jobs every 10 seconds.
+You can change it as you wish.

 Happy job running\!